Discovery-Utility/connection-utility-tool/README.md

 6. Now you can run or build binary files of **ZSCU**:
     1. For running this application you need enter `npm run electron` command in "./src/"
-    2. You can building binary files only from target to target platform.
+    2. You can build binary files only from the same platform type as the intended target.
 For building binary files you need run one of the following commands in "./src/":

         ```